Just another RCCDSB NETWORK site

 If you require more fire exit signs for your classroom right away, just follow the link, print and laminate.
 Fire Exit Signs

 The Board recognizes its responsibility for safeguarding the lives of staff and of the children entrusted to them during school hours.
-Furthermore, the Board believes that emergencies are best handled when prior plans are made and all relevant parties are aware of expected procedures.
+Furthermore, the Board believes that emergencies are best handled when prior plans are made and all relevant parties are aware of expected custom essay writing service procedures.
 Please refer to the Policies and Procedures section for all emergency measures.

 Critical Incident Response refers to necessary action to be taken when a serious situation poses a threat to the safety of students or personnel.
 Critical incidents are desgnated as: